Kainmueller-Lab/PEERCE/README.md

 ### System Requirements

-APEDIA has been developed and tested on **Linux/Ubuntu 22.04 LTS**.
-While APEDIA is designed to be cross-platform, running on a similar environment ensures the best compatibility and performance.
+PEERCE has been developed and tested on **Linux/Ubuntu 22.04 LTS**.
+While PEERCE is designed to be cross-platform, running on a similar environment ensures the best compatibility and performance.
 Users on other systems may experience differences in execution or functionality.

 #### Hardware Requirements